 Free Health Care – Free universal health care covers everything from dentistry, maternity care, to open heart surgery.
 As a result, Costa Rica’s population is very healthy and enjoys a life expectancy exceeding that of North Americans.
 Quality of health care in Costa Rica is comparable to North America, but at rates 50%-70% less, making medical tourism an important business in Costa Rica.

 Private Health Care – While being well known for its free health care system, Costa Rica also boasts one of the finest private Hospital and Doctor networks in the world.
 While most of the Doctors are trained in North America or Europe and speak english, they charge significantly less than their foreign counterparts for the same procedures – in some cases 30% of what it costs in the United States with very little difference in level of care or professionalism.
-Guanacaste now boasts the brand new CIMA hospital which is the second in Costa Rica behind the wildly successful CIMA hospital in San Jose.
+Guanacaste now boasts several full service private hospitals and impressive local urgent care facilities while San Jose has world class health care to rival North America and Europe.

 Education – Costa Rica has the highest literacy rate in the Americas of over 96%.
 Free and compulsory education for all until the 3rd year of high school, with some of the best universities in all of Latin America, Costa Rica’s highly educated work force is the main impetus behind Costa Rica’s emergence as the world’s new “Silicon Valley” South”: Intel operates one of the world’s largest microchip processing plant in Costa Rica with other companies following suit such as IBM, Microsoft, Motorola, Acer Corp as well as numerous smaller software and outsourcing and near-sourcing companies.
 The government’s pro-business attitude coupled with the country’s highly educated work force is quickly making Costa Rica the place to do business.